 The sooner you realize that your employees are human beings the better it is for you.
 You might think that I am stating the most obvious of facts but, please, do hear me out.

 You very well might be able to function on 3 hours of sleep and be available to work at holidays.
 This doesn’t mean that you can expect the same from your employees.
-The one thing every employee seeks is to be able to strike a balance between their work life and personal life.
+The one thing every employee seeks is to be able to strike a perfect work-life balance.
 Do remain attuned to your employees’ problems.
 Seek out ways on how you can make their lives easier.

 Does any of your employees suffer from any health problems?
 Offer health insurance and paid leaves.